-In Japan, the regulatory notice on the LCR, based on the international agreement issued by the Basel Committee with necessary national revisions, was published by Financial Services Agency (on October 31, 2014).
+In Japan, the regulatory notice on the LCR, based on the international agreement is sued by the Basel Committee with necessary national revisions, was published by Financial Services Agency (on October 31, 2014).
 The notices have been implemented since the end of March 2015 with phased-in minimum standards.
-Average of Nomura's month-end LCRs for the three months ended June 30, 2016 was 190.8%, and Nomura was compliant with requirements of the above notices.
-As for the NSFR, the international agreement was issued by the Basel Committee in October 2014, and the ratio is planned to be implemented as minimum standards in Japan in 2018.
+A verage of Nomura's month-end LCRs for the three months ended September 30, 2017 was 179.7%, and Nomura was compliant with requirements of the above notices.
+As for the NSFR, it is not yet implemented in Japan.